SanctumLabs/libkit/packages/apiclient/README.md

 # API Client

-HTTP Client library that provides a http client to interface with APIs that understand the HTTP protocol.
-Useful to use when an application needs to setup a REST client for interacting with a RESTful API.
+API Client library that provides a API clients to interface with APIs.
+Useful to use when an application needs to setup an API client for interacting with a Backend APIs.